appium/appium-inspector/docs/contributing.md

 ## Code

-The application is primarily built using React, with the desktop app version additionally being based on Electron.
+The application is primarily built using React, with the desktop app version being based on Electron.

 To start off, clone the project from GitHub and run: